Caplitero/SFML-TileEditor/README.md

 This project is open source .

+### Major_PATCH 3/12/2022:
+  + Remade the structure of the repository
+  + Added cmake for easier debug
+  + Add the maps in "Resources"

 ### Major_PATCH 24/11/2022:
   + Now every Object can we stored in headers.
 If you go in [headers->objects](https://github.com/Caplitero/SFML-TileEditor/tree/main/Headers/objects)
   you can see how an Object must be wrote( the onCreate function is not optional)